thequietlife/CTI-101/assets/security architecture.md

 **CIA Triad**
 * A checklist for IT projects

-**Framworks**
+**Frameworks**
 *  NIST Cybersecurity Framework (CSF)
   * A comprehensive checklist to ensure you have covered everything
 _______________

 ### What is Security Architecture?
-It is the strategic design of systems to protect, information and ensure its integrity, confidentiality and availability against threats
+It is the strategic design of systems to protect, information and ensure its integrity, confidentiality and availability against threats.

-### Main Objectives of Security Architecture?
+### Main Objectives of Security Architecture
 To reduce the risk of security breaches and protect organisations from threats.
 The aim is to avoid a single point of control.
 For example, one person can not approve an invoice and process it for payment.

 ### Five Security Principles to Follow (and One to Avoid)